Equivalence classes of Wakamatsu tilting modules and preenveloping and precovering subcategories: Proof of Theorems 1.1 and 1.2

-\begin{corollary} Let $R$ be a right Morita ring.
-Then the map $\phi : T \to \CX_{T}$ establishes a bijection between the isomorphism classes of basic Wakamatsu tilting right $R$-modules and the coresolving subcategories of $\text{mod-}R$ that possess an Ext-projective generator and are maximal among those having the same Ext-projective generator. \end{corollary}
+\begin{theorem} Let $R$ be a right Morita ring.
+Then the map $\phi : T \to \CX_{T}$ establishes a bijection between the isomorphism classes of basic Wakamatsu tilting right $R$-modules and the coresolving subcategories of $\text{mod-}R$ that possess an Ext-projective generator and are maximal among those having the same Ext-projective generator. \end{theorem}